aadamsongit/Simon-Game-Challenge-Starting-Files/README.md

 I left parts of my old code as pseudocode to reflect my thought processes as I was puzzling through this one.
 Overall, I had a lot of fun.

 The one thing is, I created three gameOver functions, which was probably the long (if easier) way to call the functions.
 Maybe I should've refactored.
 But I really wanted to push the project to Github for my portfolio, and hey, it works!

-Have fun playing it!
+I most likely am not going to deploy this project, as it's not a full stack project, so if you want to see and play the game, here's the App Brewery version: https://londonappbrewery.github.io/Simon-Game/

 -Amber